vibe-project/vibe-project.github.io/projects/vibe-java-server-platform/3.0.0-Alpha1/reference/index.md

 ```

 ##### Mapping
 Play doesn't allow to share URI between HTTP and WebSocket entry points.
 Instead of `routes`, write `Global.scala` in the default package and override `onRouteRequest`.
 It's not easy to do that in Java, if any.
 Note that this uses internal API that has broken in minor release and even in patch release.
-I've confirmed the following code works in `2.2.2`.
+I've confirmed the following code works in `2.2.2` and `2.3.2`.

 ```scala
 import simple.{Bootstrap => T}